 Estimated time for this course: 5 minutes

 Suggested Prerequisites: Scrum Framework

 Upon completion you will:

-- Delivers on the Sprint Goal.
-A potentially shippable increment of software, a useable iteration of a hardware product, or any delivery that directly produces visible customer value.
+- Focus delivery on the Sprint Goal.
+Each Sprint the team should develop a potentially shippable increment of software, a useable iteration of a hardware product, or ultimately: distinct customer value.

-- Gives the Team regular, high quality feedback on delivered value.
+- Give the Team regular, high-quality customer feedback on value delivered.
 The Team can then inspect and adapt both their process and their product based on real and actionable customer input.